 What sounds and looks like an invention from the 70s or 80s is, in fact, a drink that's way older, developed by one of the masters of this craft - Harry Craddock.

-Learn more about the Paradise Cocktail and why Snoop Dogg must be mentioned when talking about it.
+Learn more about the Paradise Cocktail and how Snoop Dogg is connected to it.

 The recipe for the Paradise Cocktail is among the easiest of Gin cocktails.
 To make this fruity cocktail, you need only three ingredients: Gin, Apricot Brandy, and orange juice.

 Yet, it is a brilliant example of how to balance a drink.
 The aromatic notes from the botanicals and herbs in the Gin, the sweetness of Apricot Brandy, and the freshness of hand-squeezed orange juice work perfectly together.